-The study sample was divided into three categories according to fT4 concentrations: lownormal fT4 (9-11.8pmol/L, i.e. 1st quintile), optimal fT4 (11.9-14.6 pmol/L, i.e. 2nd and 3rd quintile) and high-normal fT4 (14.7-22 pmol/L i.e. 4th and 5th quintile).
-Patients with lownormal fT4 were statistically significantly younger than those with optimal fT4 concentration (58.5 versus 64.9 years, resp.; p=0.03), while patients with high-normal fT4 significantly lower body mass index (26.3 versus 31.0 kg/m, resp.; p= 0.003) and higher TSH level (1.15 versus 1.66 mU/L, resp; p=0.003).
-In terms of other characteristics (table 1), except natriuretic peptides we did not find any statistically significant differences.
-Differences in BNP and NTproBNP among these defined fT4 categories are given in figure 2.
-Patients with low-normal fT4 showed significantly higher levels of NT-proBNP, as compared with subjects with optimal fT4.
-On the other hand, high-normal fT4 patients were observed to have a statistically significant increase in both, NT-proBNP and BNP (Fig 2), when compared with patients with optimal fT4.
-The significance of these differences also remains, if adjusted for potential confounders (age, gender, body mass index, systolic blood pressure, total cholesterol, glycaemia and homocysteine; table 2) by multiple logistic regression.
-Taking the relative risk of increase in natriuretic peptides in patients with optimal fT4 equal to 1, patients with lownormal fT4 showed a significant 30% risk of increased NT-proBNP.
-Similarly, patients with high-normal fT4 showed significant odds ratio of increased NT-proBNP and BNP (1.27 and 1.26, resp.).
+The study sample was divided into three categories according to fT4 concentrations: low-normal fT4 (9-11.8 pmol/l, i.e. 1st quintile), optimal fT4 (11.9-14.6 pmol/l, i.e. 2nd and 3rd quintiles) and high-normal fT4 (14.7-22 pmol/l, i.e. 4th and 5th guintiles).
+Patients with low-normal fT4 were statistically significantly younger than those with optimal fT4 concentration (58.5 vs. 64.9 years; p=0.03), while patients with high-normal fT4 significantly lower body mass index (26.3 vs. 31.0 $kg/m^2$ ; p= 0.003) and higher TSH level (1.15 vs. 1.66) mU/l; p=0.003).
+In terms of other characteristics (Table 1), except natriuretic peptides we did not find any significant differences.
+Differences in BNP and NTproBNP among these defined fT4 categories are depicted in Figure 2.
+Patients with low-normal fT4 showed significantly higher levels of NT-proBNP, as compared to subjects with optimal fT4.
+On the other hand, highnormal fT4 patients were observed to have a significant increase in both NT-proBNP and BNP (Fig. 2), when compared to patients with optimal fT4.
+The significance of these differences also remains, if adjusted for potential confounders (age, gender, body mass index, systolic blood pressure, total cholesterol, glycaemia and homocysteine) (Table 2) by multiple logistic regression.
+Taking the relative risk of increase in natriuretic peptides in patients with optimal fT4 equal to 1, patients with lownormal fT4 showed a significant 30 % risk of increased NT-proBNP.
+Similarly, patients with high-normal fT4 showed significant odds ratio of increased NT-proBNP and BNP (1.27 and 1.26, respectively).